 The amendments are effective for annual reporting periods beginning on or after January 1, 2022 with earlier application permitted.
-The amendments aim to promote consistency in applying the requirements by helping companies determine whether, in the statement of financial position, debt and other liabilities with an uncertain settlement date should be classified as current or noncurrent.
-The amendments affect the presentation of liabilities in the statement of financial position of any asset, liability, income or expenses, nor the information that entities disclose about those items.
+However, in response to the COVID-19 pandemic, the IASB has deferred the effective date by one year, i.e. 1 January 2023, to provide companies with more time to implement any classification changes resulting from the amendments.
+The amendments aim to promote consistency in applying the requirements by helping companies determine whether, in the statement of financial position, debt and other liabilities with an uncertain settlement date should be classified as current or non-current.
+The amendments affect the presentation of liabilities in the statement of financial position and do not change existing requirements around measurement or timing of recognition of any asset, liability, income or expenses, nor the information that entities disclose about those items.
 Also, the amendments clarify the classification requirements for debt which may be settled by the company issuing own equity instruments.
 These Amendments have not yet been endorsed by the EU.
-The management has not made an assessment of the effect of the amendments to the financial statements.
+The management has not yet evaluated the impact of the implementation of this amendment.